awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 ### Cluster setup (optional)

 If you don't have an existing cluster, you can follow these steps to setup an Amazon EKS cluster using [eksctl](https://eksctl.io/).
-See [eksctl documentation](https://eksctl.io/getting-started/) for more details.

 - Set a cluster-name and a region: